13 Israeli hostages, 4 foreigners released from captivity in the Gaza Strip, Israeli military says

-The army said Red Cross representatives transferred the freed hostages to Egypt late Saturday.
+The army said Red Cross representatives transferred the freed hostages, including four Thais, to Egypt late Saturday.
 They were to be transferred to Israel later in the evening.

-Hamas delayed the release by several hours, accusing Israel of violating the terms of a truce deal.
-The last-minute delay created a tense standoff but ultimately went through after international mediation efforts.

 The last-minute delay had created a tense standoff on the second day of what's meant to be a four-day cease-fire.
 By nightfall, as the hostages should have emerged from Gaza, Hamas alleged that the aid deliveries permitted by Israel fell short of what was promised and that not enough of it was reaching northern Gaza — the focus of Israel's ground offensive and main combat zone.
 Hamas also said not enough veteran prisoners were freed in the first swap on Friday.